FoalTS/foal/docs/guide/1-introduction.md

 For this example you are going to create an app that lists the airplanes at departure from a given airport.
 You will learn to:
 - answer simple requests,
+- use services,
 - create a model and a model service,
 - serve a REST API,
-- control input data,
+- control input data with hooks,
-- use hooks and services together,
 - and test your components.

 ## Prerequities